fybrik/fybrik/site/docs/samples/notebook.md

 2. As a data steward you setup data governance policies
 3. As a data user you specify your data usage requirements and use a notebook to consume the data

+Tools used by the actors:

+1. The data owner would typically register the dataset in a proprietary or open source catalog.
+We have provided [katalog](../reference/katalog.md) - a thin layer acting as a replacement for the data catalog for evaluation purposes.
+This simplifies the sample deployment.
+2. The data owner stores credentials for accessing the dataset in kubernetes secrets.
+3. Proprietary and open source data governance systems are available either as part of a data catalog or as stand-alone systems.
+This sample uses the open source [OpenPolicyAgent](https://www.openpolicyagent.org/).
+The data steward writes the policies in OPA's [rego](https://www.openpolicyagent.org/docs/latest/policy-language/#what-is-rego) language.
+4. Any editor can be used to write the FybrikApplication.yaml via which the data user expresses the data usage requirements.
+5. A jupyter notebook is the workload from which the data is consumed by the data user.

 ## Before you begin

+Typically this would be done by an IT administrator.

 - Install Fybrik using the [Quick Start](../get-started/quickstart.md) guide.
   This sample assumes the use of the built-in catalog, Open Policy Agent (OPA) and flight module.